 Our firm is marked by professional accolades that include:

 - Inclusion in Top 10 Lawyers in Missouri & Kansas

 - U.S. News Best Lawyers - Best Law Firms, Since 2015

 Are you suffering from an injury?
-Call Strong-Garner-Bauer P.C. today at (417) 855-2022 or contact us online to schedule a meeting with our Missouri personal injury attorney!
+Call Strong Law, P.C. today at (417) 855-2022 or contact us online to schedule a meeting with our Missouri personal injury attorney!

-Our legal team at Strong-Garner-Bauer P.C. comprises experienced legal professionals, industry experts, and support staff.
+Our legal team at Strong Law, P.C. comprises experienced top personal injury attorneys, industry experts, and support staff.
 Together, we work toward the common goal of helping our clients obtain maximum compensation for their pain and suffering.

 From fatal motor vehicle accidents and catastrophic trucking accidents to medical malpractice, we handle all types of personal injury claims and lawsuits.
 Since opening our doors, we have recovered well over $7 billion for the clients we've represented.
 In the last 11 years, we have handled more than 130 cases that ended in a settlement or award of over $1 million.
 We are ready to put our skills and experience to work for your case.

 Strong Law, P.C. is a true trial practice.
 We are not a claims mill, and our Springfield personal injury attorneys never power through a case simply to settle for less than the full amount owed to our clients.

 We believe in the justice system, and we take pride in going the extra mile to always present our clients' cases in the strongest light possible.